ellysh/video-game-bots/ClickerBots/protection.md

 	Sleep(10)
 wend
 ```
-We can improve our `SimpleBot.au3` script to avoid the considered protection aproach.
+We can improve our `SimpleBot.au3` script to avoid the considered protection approach.
 The simplest improvement is adding random delays between the bot's actions.
 This is a patched version of the bot with the `RandomDelayBot.au3` name:
 ```AutoIt
 SRandom(@MSEC)
 $hWnd = WinGetHandle("[CLASS:Notepad]")